Spin (physics): Spin–statistics theorem

 The spin–statistics theorem splits particles into two groups: bosons and fermions, where bosons obey Bose–Einstein statistics, and fermions obey Fermi–Dirac statistics (and therefore the Pauli exclusion principle).
-Specifically, the theory states that particles with an integer spin are bosons, while all other particles have half-integer spins and are fermions.
+Specifically, the theorem requires that particles with half-integer spins obey the Pauli exclusion principle while particles with integer spin do not.
 As an example, electrons have half-integer spin and are fermions that obey the Pauli exclusion principle, while photons have integer spin and do not.
-The theorem relies on both quantum mechanics and the theory of special relativity, and this connection between spin and statistics has been called "one of the most important applications of the special relativity theory".
+The theorem was derived by Wolfgang Pauli in 1940; it relies on both quantum mechanics and the theory of special relativity.
+Pauli described this connection between spin and statistics as "one of the most important applications of the special relativity theory".